Knownasjohnn/PyPhish-ML-Ver/README.md

 You can modify this repository
 But please put some credits

-~Just put your txt file
+~Just put your own txt file

 Thanks